HERE AT CANIS MAJOR, OUR MISSION IS TO MAKE THE WORLD A BETTER PLACE FOR DOGS AND THEIR PEOPLE.

-- High Professional Standards: We strive to remain educated about the most up-to-date, humane, and effective training techniques.
+High Professional Standards: We strive to remain educated about the most up-to-date, humane, and effective training techniques.
 This means we keep up with the latest research, literature, and information in the field of dog training and behavior.
 We spend a lot of time reading, discussing, and attending educational seminars, and we are always working towards professional certifications.
+All of that time translates into the most modern, effective treatment for your dog’s behavior issues.

-- Kindness, Always: We think kindness is always the best approach - towards people and animals.
+Kindness, Always: We think kindness is always the best approach - towards people and animals.
+We aren’t here to judge you.
 We know that change doesn't happen overnight, but we support any incremental changes that result in more humane and gentle treatment of dogs in training.
 We hope to be a good example for both owners and trainers who are learning how to train dogs without the use of pain, fear, discomfort, or force.
+Kindness builds your relationship with your dog and makes it easier to achieve your behavior goals.
+We focus on offering ethical solutions rather than "results at any cost."
 To this end, we are also proud participants in Project tRade (see below).

 We want to swap a brand new Blue9 Balance harness in exchange for your choke, prong or shock collars.
 By participating in “Project tRade” you can earn an adjustable, custom-fit harness simply by trading in these items.